Ways to Get Involved

 Best Buddies is a nonprofit organization dedicated to creating opportunities for one-to-one friendships, integrated employment and leadership development for people with intellectual and developmental disabilities.
 We strive to create friendships between our college students and members within the community.
 You are matched with a buddy and are responsible for hanging out with them, talking with them and making them feel included.
 A great opportunity for ALL MAJORS and a great way to meet new friends!
 These friendships will last a lifetime!

-Advisor: Wendy Rogers, Assistant Professor of Special Education
+Advisor: Kyleigh Ivory, Assistant Professor of Special Education

 Best Buddies on Engage.